PeiranHan/PeiranHan.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Transport Planning and Management
+    - course: Ph.D in Transport Planning and Management
       institution: Beijing Jiaotong University
       year: 2021-Now
     - course: MSc in Transport Planning and Management